Lissy93/dl-sb-iac/.github/README.txt

 - checkout-session    Creates a new checkout session for a subscription
 - stripe-webhook      Handles incoming events triggered from Stripe
 - new-user-billing    Adds a billing record for new users + checks if sponsor

+User Management:
+- delete-account      Deletes a user account and all associated data
+- export-data         Exports all (selected) data for a user in a given format

 Domain Management:
 - trigger-updates     Selects all domains for users, and triggers domain-updater